muykhim/Education/README.md

 ---

 ## Analysis
-- **Notebook:** code/Education.ipynb
+- **Notebook:** "Education.ipynb"
-- **Steps Taken:**:
+- **Steps Taken:**
-1. Load cleaned dataset.
+(1) Load cleaned dataset.
-2. Conduct exploratory data analysis using a heatmap to explore correlations between ACT scores and socioeconomic factors.
+(2) Conduct exploratory data analysis using a heatmap to explore correlations between ACT scores and socioeconomic factors.
-3. Build a simple linear regression model using percent_lunch (percentage of students receiving free or reduced-price lunch) as the predictor for ACT scores.
+(3) Build a simple linear regression model using percent_lunch (percentage of students receiving free or reduced-price lunch) as the predictor for ACT scores.
-4. Evaluate model performance using residual plots, MAE, and R-squared metrics.
+(4) Evaluate model performance using residual plots, MAE, and R-squared metrics.
-5. Interpret findings in clear, non-technical language.
+(5) Interpret findings in clear, non-technical language.

 ---

 ## Results
-- The heatmap shows strong negative correlation between average ACT scores and the percentage of students receiving free or reduced-price lunch.
+1. The heatmap shows strong negative correlation between average ACT scores and the percentage of students receiving free or reduced-price lunch.
 Positive correlations exist with median income, percent of adults with college degrees, and percent married.
-- Regression analysis using percent_lunch as the sole predictor explains about 61% of the variation in ACT scores between schools.
+2. Regression analysis using percent_lunch as the sole predictor explains about 61% of the variation in ACT scores between schools.
-- Schools with higher proportions of low-income students tend to have lower ACT scores.
+3. Schools with higher proportions of low-income students tend to have lower ACT scores.
-- While percent_lunch is a strong predictor, other factors like household income, adult education, and community characteristics also influence ACT performance.
+4. While percent_lunch is a strong predictor, other factors like household income, adult education, and community characteristics also influence ACT performance.

 - Conclusion: Addressing socioeconomic disparities, especially supporting low-income students, could meaningfully improve ACT outcomes.